Power-to-gas provides long-term storage option for 100% goals

 - Stored Gas – Carbon-neutral synthetical methane can be stored in existing natural gas storage infrastructure and used by power plants to produce power.
 Hydrogen would require new infrastructure.

-- Future fuels can replace carbon emitting fossil fuels
+- Sustainable fuels can replace carbon emitting fossil fuels

-- Future fuels can be stored indefinitely and used on demand for long periods of time (weeks) to produce power and provide balancing services to the grid.
+- Sustainable fuels can be stored indefinitely and used on demand for long periods of time (weeks) to produce power and provide balancing services to the grid.

 - Long-term fuel storage can be coupled with shorter-term battery storage to ensure a reliable and secure supply of electricity during periods of extreme weather and stress on the grid, such as heat waves.

-- Future fuels enable a 100% renewable power system
+- Sustainable fuels enable a 100% renewable power system

-How can Future Fuels create a flexible power system?
+How can sustainable fuels create a flexible power system?

 Flexible gas capacity has the role of balancing the system when there is not enough energy available from renewables and battery storage.
 This means the flexible capacity must be ready to start fast at all times, must be capable of ramping up and down quickly and also be able to go off-line to stop using fuel when it is no longer needed.

-Future flexible power systems also require technology that can be converted for future fuels.
+Future flexible power systems also require technology that can be converted for sustainable fuels.
 Flexible engine power plants are already capable of using 100% synthetic and carbon-neutral methane and methanol.